Amy’s work integrates her studies, experience, and explorations in a variety of forms including:

 Kinesiology is the study of movement and of how the relationships of our lived anatomy and our perception shape our movement potential.
 Kinesiology can include specific stretching and strengthening exercises as well as experiential anatomy explorations, which allow us to investigate the relationship between our own internal experience and external images of our structural anatomy.

 Body and Earth is a somatic movement approach offered by Caryn McHose and Andrea Olsen.
-This work is based on the concepts that Body is Earth and that dance & movement are essential ways to experience this interconnectedness. http://www.body-earth.org/
+This work is based on the concepts that Body is Earth and that dance & movement are essential ways to experience and express this interconnectedness. http://www.body-earth.org/

 Continuum is a way of connecting to our fluid body, exploring the ongoing movement that is occurring at each moment.
 Founder Emilie Conrad stated: “Movement is what we are, not what we do”.